Gillani0/play-commons/play-commons-eventformat/README.md

 Modelling Events
 ----------------
 To define event types a schema is optional but recommended.
-Added value is verification in Unit tests and future use cases for reasoning using RDFS.
+Added value is verification in Unit Tests and future use cases for reasoning using RDFS.

 See details at [play-commons-eventtypes](https://github.com/play-project/play-commons/tree/master/play-commons-eventtypes/).